nus-cs2113-AY2122S1/ip/docs/README.md

 ____________________________________________________________

 ```
-5. Note the sample tasks already present!
+5. Note the sample commands given below!
 Type a command and press `Enter` to execute it.
    e.g. typing `help` will display all possible commands that **DUKE** accepts.

 Some example commands you can try: